lucaskappel/DuelComputer/README.md

 # Setup

 0) Make sure all the necessary libs are installed.
 Ideally make a venv with all the right stuff.
-Should just needs discord.py.
+Should just need discord.py.

 1) Run main.py once, this will generate your config and cache json files.